groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.2.3.1 (2024-02-05) =
+* TWEAKED The export file headers are added to the CSV before the background process starts rather than during.
+* TWEAKED Funnels will sync step status with every update instead of only during a status change.
+* FIXED When adding new steps to an active funnel the step status is `inactive` when it should be `active`.
+* FIXED Initiating an export from the tools page causing fatal error.

 = 3.2.3 (2024-02-03) =
 * ADDED Notifications when background tasks are complete.